TUDelft-books/CTB3330/book/influence_line/exercise2/exercise.md

 # MOLA exercise

 In this exercise, you're going to find influence lines using MOLA.
+It's meant to give you insight in when these influence lines have straight and/or curved parts.

 ## Components
 We'll use the following components: